-In the first Madison survey, 70 percent indicated they favored six-month billing.
 In the second satisfaction survey, 79 percent expressed a preference for six-month billing.
 Based on this information, the City of Madison concluded

-Our customers prefer 6 month billing regardless of their age or income, and we feel we should defer to that mandate until the economics and/or technology definitely dictate the need for change, at that time, customers should be informed of possible impacts on their bill.4
+Our customers prefer 6 month billing regardless of their age or income, and we feel we should defer to that mandate until the economics and/or technology definitely dictate the need for change, at that time, customers should be informed of possible impacts on their bill.2

 The City felt, based upon the survey results, that it had sufficient information to switch to a six-month billing cycle.
 While standards apply to all households, commissions may want to know if there are important differences by some demographic group.
-In the billing frequency question, the responses were crosstabulated with the age of the respondent, as shown in Table 2-3.
+In the billing frequency question, the responses were cross-tabulated with the age of the respondent, as shown in Table 2-3.
 The results indicate uniformity across age groups, with the strongest support for six-month billing being in the 55 or older age group.
 Because of their fixed incomes, commissions often give special attention to the preferences of senior citizens.
-Because the downside of a sixmonth bill is the size of the bill, something typically of concern by senior citizens, finding that senior citizens support the six-month billing cycle is a useful piece of information.
+Because the downside of a six-month bill is the size of the bill, something typically of concern by senior citizens, finding that senior citizens support the six-month billing cycle is a useful piece of information.
 Alternately, a commission might conclude that because of bill delinquencies, levelized billing, the constraints of low-income assistance programs, or the financial impact on the utility, a change to a six-month billing schedule was not warranted.

-4 Ibid., 2.
+2 Ibid., 2.